OllieSHunt/ollies-website/content/blog/2025-08-03/index.md

 +++
 title = "Accidentally Reinventing The Static Site Generator" description = "How I accidentally made a static site generator using Python's `str.replace` method and server side includes (SSI).
-I also cover how to use SSI and why it is useful." date = 2025-08-03 draft = true
+I also talk about how to use SSI and why it is useful." date = 2025-08-03 draft = true
 +++